NREL/WETOStack/docs/best_practices.md

 inclusion would be a benefit to the project.
 This typically involves a contextual description of the change and a description of why the change is valid and well tested.

-Futhermore, GitHub automatically contructs release notes from all of the pull requests merged since the previous release.
+Futhermore, GitHub automatically constructs release notes from all of the pull requests merged since the previous release.
 It automatically takes the titles of each pull request to construct the release notes.
 "Update XYZ" again provides no context and more work is required to communicate what has changed